lastweek/Sandix/README.md

 		Copyright (C) 2015 Yizhou Shan <shanyizhou@ict.ac.cn>

-CAVEAT:
-	THE KERNEL IS STILL UNDER DEVELOPMENT.
-NOT USABLE.

-LICENSE:
-	GNU GENERAL PUBLIC LICENSE Version 2

 WHAT IS SANDIX?

 	- Sandix is a clone of the operating system Unix, written based